Ayushkumar12/Tech-Store/README.md

-# Delightio — Online Food Ordering App
+# Tech Store — E-Commerce App

 A Create React App project for a simple restaurant ordering system using Firebase (Auth, Realtime Database, and Storage).